diam0voi/RGO-lib-parser/CONTRIBUTING.md

 На Русском --> [![Ru](https://img.shields.io/badge/lang-ru-red.svg?style=flat-square)](https://github.com/diam0voi/RGO-lib-parser/blob/main/CONTRIBUTING.ru.md)

 ### Welcome future contributor!

-I'm happy to see you're willing to make the project better.
+We're happy to see you're willing to make the project better.
 Thank you in advance for your contribution to RGO-lib-parser.
 This guide will help you get your environment set up quickly and outline how to contribute effectively.

 We value constructive community interaction over technical acumen and strive to make RGO-lib-parser an inclusive environment, great even for first-time open-source contributors.
 Please be kind to one another.